 How to Connect Unused Pins in a Microcontroller

-This is a common question that often troubles novice hardware designers.
+This is a question that often troubles novice hardware designers.
 Electronics experts have varying opinions on the right way to manage the unused pins.
 Generally, I have followed a certain set of principles throughout my design career.

 Connect unused input pins to pull-up or pull-down resistors.